 Portraits of Father and Son (Psalm 91:11-13)

-Our Fighter Verse passage for this week paints a very beautiful picture, one that opens our eyes to the gentle, loving, care of God our Father for both His Son and those of us who are in Christ through salvation.
+Our Fighter Verse passage for this week paints a beautiful picture, one that opens our eyes to the gentle, loving care of God our Father for His Son and those of us who are in Christ through salvation.

-God’s love and care for His Son is easily seen because He makes sure that His Son knows ahead of time that He will be watching over Jesus every moment, and that is loving.
-The Father promises that Jesus will be protected and cared for, and that the Father will give Him the power to overcome any wild animals that might attack Him, and that is loving.
-So our picture of God the Father is of a loving, powerful, careful protector.
+God’s love and care for His Son is easily seen because He makes sure that His Son knows ahead of time that He will be watching over Jesus every moment.
+That is loving.
+The Father promises Jesus that He will be protected and cared for, and that the Father will give Him the power to overcome any wild animals that might attack Him.
+That is loving.
+Our picture of God the Father is of a loving, powerful, careful protector.

-So God is telling Jesus not only that He will have power over animals that attack, but He is promising Jesus protection against Satan himself!
-And when God tells Him that He will trample the lion and serpent under His feet, He is also promising that Jesus will certainly be victorious over Satan!
-We know that this is so because God says the same thing about Jesus again in Psalm 8:5b-6, “Yet you have…crowned Him with glory and honor.
-You have given Him dominion over the works of Your hands; You have put all things under His feet.”
+God is telling Jesus not only that He will have power over animals that attack, but He is promising Jesus protection against Satan himself.
+When God tells Jesus that He will trample the lion and serpent under His feet, He is also promising that Jesus will certainly be victorious over Satan.
+We know that this is so because God says the same thing about Jesus in Psalm 8:5b-6, “Yet you have…crowned Him with glory and honor.
+You have given Him dominion over the works of Your hands; You have put all things under His feet” (emphasis added).

-Because we can understand what God meant in our verse—that the lion and the serpent really mean Satan, we can see the hidden picture!
-We see the Son of God standing tall and powerful in our verses!
+Because we can understand what God meant in our verse—that the lion and the serpent really mean Satan, we can see the hidden picture.
+We see the Son of God standing tall and powerful in our verses.
 Even though it takes super-human strength to kill a lion or a dangerous serpent, Jesus is much more powerful than just being able to tread down a lion or a snake.
-Jesus is extremely mighty and able to tread down and destroy all the power of Satan himself.
+Jesus is mighty and able to tread down and destroy all the power of Satan himself.
 At the beginning of His ministry, when Satan tempted Jesus in the wilderness, Jesus overpowered Satan in His thinking and reasoning with him.
-But at the end of His earthly ministry, He trampled Satan all the way down when He was on the cross.
+But at the end of His earthly ministry, Jesus trampled Satan all the way down when He was on the cross.
 When Jesus was dying and looked most defeated, He was really at the greatest point of His victory over Satan, and evil and death.
 It is there that God put His enemies under Jesus’ feet!
-There is another rich and wonderful picture.

 Thank you, dear Father, for painting beautiful pictures of You and your Son in the Word so that we can know you more completely.
 Thank you, too, for guarding Jesus and us against the Evil One.
 Thank you for sending Jesus to save us!